 Authentic multi-level instruction most centrally focuses on learning, information, skills that have meaning in the lives of students.
-Strategies include:
+We observed many strategies toward this end:

-• Helping students to make connections between text readings and stories and their own lives,

-- Designing projects in which students explore the lives of their parents, families, or neighborhood. - Involving students in investigating real world issues, whether local or far away, and engaging in dialogue and decision-making, - Organizing large blocks of time around thematic studies, guiding students in helping to select themes for study, developing webs that broke a particular topic into many related subunits.
+- Helping students to make connections between text readings and stories and their own lives, - Designing projects in which students explore the lives of their parents, families, or neighborhood. - Involving students in investigating real world issues, whether local or far away, and engaging in dialogue and decision-making, - Organizing large blocks of time around thematic studies, guiding students in helping to select themes for study, developing webs that broke a particular topic into many related subunits.